+Event(s) Facts Recommended Practices

+Date

-Event(s) Date Facts Recommended Practises 8 April 2011 Calls from reporters enquiring whether the Proposed Land Acquisition has been finalised Any call from the media should be directed to ABC's spokespersons or designated person.
-The spokespersons or designated person then advises the media that only authorised spokespersons of the company can release any statement or material information relating to the company.
-Given the announcement made in response to the media reports on 8 April 2011 and the fact that negotiations are still ongoing, the spokespersons should not divulge additional material information which has not been disclosed.
-The spokespersons should be aware of the need to avoid disclosing additional or new material information, as this will risk the contravening of the LR.
-If the call is attended by anyone other than the spokespersons, or the spokespersons inadvertently disclose other material information, the designated person should be immediately informed.
+Date 8 April 2011 Calls from reporters enquered acquisition has been finaliz Land ABC's spokespersons or designated person.
+The

+Event(s) Facts Recommended Practices Date If the call is attended by anyone other than the spokespersons, or the spokespersons inadvertently disclose other material information, the designated person should be immediately informed.
 If undisclosed material information is inadvertently conveyed to the media, an immediate announcement of the material information to Bursa Securities is necessary.
 15 April 2011 Agreement on the final terms and conditions of the Proposed Land Acquisition by the Board of Directors at 3 p.m.
 Upon agreeing to all the final terms and conditions of the Proposed Land Acquisition, ABC requests for a suspension of trading of its securities on Bursa Securities and submits the application to Bursa Securities at 3.30 p.m.
 The request for suspension is to enable ABC to prepare and finalise the announcement to Bursa Securities, and in view of the media conference to be held on 16 April 2011 during trading hours.

-Event(s) Date Facts Recommended Practises Bursa Securities suspends the securities of ABC immediately on 15 April 2011.
+Bursa Securities suspends the securities of ABC immediately on 15 April 2011.
 16 April 2011 Signing of Sale & Purchase Agreement Upon signing of the agreement, ABC makes an announcement in accordance with the LR, concurrently with the announcement made by DEF on the same subject matter.